 Clear braces and invisible braces are a term that many consumers use when discussing orthodontic options that don’t involve traditional braces.
 There are many orthodontic options that can be considered clear or braces.

 Invisalign: Invisalign is the most common treatment that people cite when saying they want clear or invisible braces.
 Now invisalign is not considered braces as they don’t involve the brackets and wires.
 Invisalign uses clear aligners that go almost unnoticed when worn in the mouth.
 This option also doesn’t have the same restrictions to eating as normal braces do.

 Ceramic Braces: Ceramic braces use the traditional technology of braces, however, they don’t involve the normal silver, metal look that is common with braces.
 Rather the colors used for ceramic braces have a color that blends closer to the color of your teeth, offering a better cosmetic experience than that of braces.
 Ceramic braces however are more brittle than traditional braces and have more restrictions when it comes to eating.

 There are no official braces that are known as clear braces or invisible braces.
 However, there are many options for those who would like to straighten their smile without having to go through the traditional route of metal braces.

-All three options above are treatments that are available through Newpark Orthodontics.
-Therefore, whatever your condition, circumstances or comfortability, we have a variety of orthodontic options available for you to choose from.
+Both options above are treatments that are available through Newpark Orthodontics.
+Therefore, whatever your condition, circumstances, or comfortability, we have a variety of orthodontic options available for you to choose from.

 When Would Invisible or Clear Braces Not Work?